Canto-Network/Canto/x/liquidstaking/spec/02_state.md

 An **insurance** has the following status:

 1. `Pairing`: This is the default status of an insurance when an insurance provider sends a `MsgInsuranceProvide`.
 This status indicates that the insurance is ready to be paired with a chunk.
-When an empty slot is available and either `msgLiquidStake` is received or `pairing` chunks have been created in the recent epoch, the insurance with the lowest fee will be paired with the chunk.
+When an empty slot is available and either `msgLiquidStake` is received or
+`pairing` chunks have been created in the recent epoch, the insurance with the lowest fee will be paired with the chunk.
 Only pairing insurances can be canceled using `MsgCancelInsuranceProvide`.
 2. `Paired`: An insurance is paired with a chunk.
 While the insurance is in this status, it serves as a form of protection for the chunk by insuring it against unexpected loss that may occur due to validator slashing.
 This ensures that the chunk remains same size and maximize its staking rewards.
-3. `Unpairing`: A paired insurance enters this status when it has no longer has enough balance to cover slashing penalties, when the validator is tombstoned, or when the paired chunk is started to be undelegated.
-At the next epoch, unpairing will be unpaired.
+3. `Unpairing`: A paired insurance enters this status when it has no longer has enough balance(5.75% of chunk size tokens) to cover slashing penalties, when the validator is tombstoned, or when the paired chunk is started to be undelegated by `MsgLiquidUnstake`.
+At the next epoch, unpairing will be unpaired or pairing if it is still valid.
-4. `UnpairingForWithdrawal`: A paired insurance enters this status when there are queued `WithdrawInsuranceRequest`s created by **`MsgWithdrawInsurance`** at the epoch.
+4. `UnpairingForWithdrawal`: A paired insurance enters this status when there are queued `WithdrawInsuranceRequest`s created by `MsgWithdrawInsurance` at the epoch.
 5. `Unpaired`: `Unpairing` insurances from previous epoch enters this status. `Unpaired` insurance can be withdrawn immediately by `MsgWithdrawInsurance`.

 ## UnpairingForUnstakingChunkInfo

 It is created when msgServer receives `MsgLiquidUnstake` for paired chunk.
-The actual unbonding is started at **[Handle Queued Liquid Unstakes](https://github.com/Canto-Network/Canto/blob/main/x/liquidstaking/spec/05_end_block.md#handle-queued-liquid-unstakes).**
+The actual unbonding is started at **[Handle Queued Liquid Unstakes](06_end_block.md#handle-queued-liquid-unstakes).**

-It is removed **[Cover slashing and handle mature unbondings](https://github.com/Canto-Network/Canto/blob/main/x/liquidstaking/spec/05_end_block.md#cover-slashing-and-handle-mature-unbondings)* when chunk unbonding is finished.
+It is removed **[Cover slashing and handle mature unbondings](06_end_block.md#cover-slashing-and-handle-mature-unbondings)* when chunk unbonding is finished.

 ```go
 type UnpairingForUnstakingChunkInfo struct {